Birding - Late Spring 2020

-June 7 – June 12, 2019 – Join Harry Fuller for a chance to see most of the nesting species of Harney County.
+June 13 – June 18, 2020 – Join Harry Fuller for a chance to see most of the nesting species of Harney County.
 Common Nighthawks and American White Pelicans will be in the air.
+Both Eastern and Western Kingbirds will be on territory.
 Bobolinks should be seen along with water-related birds such as Trumpeter Swan, Black Tern and Wilson’s Phalarope.

 author of: San Francisco’s Natural History: Sand Dunes to Streetcars: